My Travel Tales: Uzo Aduba

 I love bringing books with me when I travel.
 It’s not a specific type or genre of book.
 I’ll read anything.
 I always have a stack of books that I want to read, and I’ll bring one of those with me on a trip.

 I have a cousin who collects tea kettles from around the world.
 She lives in Brussels in this beautiful townhouse, and she has this beautiful collection on her windowsill of all these tea kettles.
-I love it so much that when I grew up and started travelling, I collected tea kettles from around the world.
+I love it so much that when I grew up and started traveling, I collected tea kettles from around the world.

 I can’t go anywhere without my camera.
 I like to take pictures and always make photo albums when I get back.
 And I print them out.
 I don’t just leave them on my computer.
 The trip can be as far as Australia or as close as the Women’s March—and even though it’s very bulky, I’ll still bring it.